Joseph W. Tkach: Final days

 The Christmas Eve sermon only accelerated the departure of church members.
 A new branch, the United Church of God, was created in 1995 by a conference of departing ministers and named Tkach's one-time associate and former The World Tomorrow presenter, David Hulme, as president.
 It eventually became the largest of the groups to break away from the WCG during this period.
 Although revenues continued to drop, Tkach remained steadfastly committed to the changes that he had implemented.

-On May 12, 1995 Tkach had surgery to remove his gall bladder.
+On May 12, 1995, Tkach had surgery to remove his gall bladder.
 Shortly thereafter, he was readmitted to the hospital because of severe intestine and back pain.
 Surgeons then removed a grapefruit-size tumor from his intestines and discovered he had colon cancer.
 In a letter to ministers, dated September 6, Tkach announced that he was also diagnosed with bone cancer.
 He elected not to undertake radiation treatments.
 As Armstrong had done before him, Tkach named a successor to become pastor general in the event of his death.
 In that case, it was Tkach's son, Joseph Tkach Jr.

-Tkach died on September 23, 1995 of cancer, and is buried in Altadena, CA.
+Tkach died on September 23, 1995, of cancer, aged 68, and is buried in Altadena, California.
+He was survived by his wife, Alice Elaine Tkach (1930-2022), three children, and extended family.